|God's guidance isn't always easy to understand|

 like God said in Hosea 4:6, "My People are destroyed from lack of

-knowledge," because they reject it.
+knowledge."
+They did not know what sin really was or rejected that knowledge.
 That's a big reason why John Dau's people went through so

 much suffering and why much of the world comes to so much tribulation.

-People do not know how much they do wrong in God's eyes because of their
+People do not know how much they do wrong in God's eyes, because of their

 church works too much like ant drones without thinking deep enough